 Freshly picked blackcurrants

 1 – Clean up the picked blackcurrants (remove leaves) but there’s no need to remove all the little bits of stem or the dried flower like you have to when you make jam or pies.
 I harvest using a scoop so I always end up with a few leaves, or bits of leaves.

-Stage 2 – winter – (a couple of weeks before Christmas)
+Stage 2 – winter – couple of weeks before Christmas

 1 – Pour the vodka and blackcurrants into a large pan and mash them with a potato masher to extract the juice (or use a hand blender).

-4 – To each 500ml of the filtered blackcurrant and alcohol mixture add approx. 500g of sugar and another 125g of alcohol.
-In some recipes the sugar is added at the beginning of the process (Stage 1) but I like to add the sugar slowly during processing in stage 2, and test as I go along, as the fruit can vary in sweetness depending on variety, time of year, etc. I also add a little honey, a big spoonful per 500ml, and it makes a big difference.
+4 – To each 500ml of the filtered blackcurrant and alcohol mixture add less than 500g of sugar and another 125g of alcohol.
+You will notice that I said “less than”.
+That’s because you need to adjust to taste.
+500g is about right but I like to add the sugar slowly during processing in stage 2, and test as I go along, as the fruit can vary in sweetness depending on variety, time of year, etc. I also add a little honey in place of sugar, at the beginning of the sweetening phase (stage 2), a big spoonful per 500ml, so I need less sugar.
+Honey in anything makes a big difference.

 5 – Bring to the boil slowly skimming off any foam that gathers on the surface.
 You are aiming for a syrup like consistency, not jam, so don’t boil for too long.
 Also, if you boil for too long the alcohol will evaporate off.
 Remember that the syrup will thicken a little when it cools.

-6 – Pour into steralised bottles or jars whilst sill hot.
+6 – Pour into sterilised bottles or jars whilst sill hot.

 Have a go.
 It’s easy!